Complete LinkedIn industry list in Campaign Manager

 Problem of self-picked LinkedIn industries as a company category

-When selecting the industry of a LinkedIn company page, the creator or page admin determines the industry.
+When selecting the industry option of a LinkedIn company page, the creator or page admin determines the industry.
 Since these are not always completely clear, irregularities can occur there.
 Especially in certain industries that focus on specific industries.
 For example, a marketing service provider in the healthcare industry may classify as marketing and advertising, but also healthcare.
 Similarly, an NGO may be classified in the nonprofit category for social services, or environmental services for corporate services if it is working against climate change.

 Facility management can also be considered real estate, or business services.
 You understand the problem.